-- Paleoatmospheric composition recorded in polar ice cores, corals and sediments
+- The ocean's and earth's geochemical history recorded in polar ice cores, corals and sediments

 Requirements for Admission

-In their second year, students are required to take three additional elective courses.
-Although the exact choice of such courses will depend on the student’s research interests, these required electives must be four-unit courses that are offered at the graduate level, and that have been approved by the curricular group as suitable electives.
-If a student desires to take (as a required elective) a course that is not already approved, he or she should consult with the MCG curriculum adviser to get approval.
+In their second year, students are required to take a further three elective courses.
+Although the exact choice of elective courses will depend on the student’s research interests, these required electives must be four-unit courses that are offered at the graduate level.
+Topics may include isotope geochemistry, biogeochemistry, aqueous chemistry, paleoclimate, atmospheric chemistry, microbiology, bioinformatics, marine ecology, data analysis/statistics, programming, science communication, instrumental methods, or other subject areas deemed pertinent to the student’s PhD research.
+Students should consult with their guidance committee when selecting courses.

 Required course work: